 Many things are new and unique about this strategy.
 The strategy puts in place, for the first time, a coordinated effort to orchestrate the full range of activity carried out across the U.S. government to protect the American people from biothreats.
 With this strategy, the Trump Administration also is naming the first leader to coordinate biodefense across the federal government.

-The strategy and Presidential Memorandum contain a mechanism for coordinating the full range of biodefense activities with the annual budget process.
+Presidential Memorandum contain a mechanism for coordinating the full range of biodefense activities with the annual budget process.

 The strategy also is the first U.S. national strategy to include naturally occurring biothreats in a coordinated national biodefense effort.

 Yes, the National Biodefense Strategy is of high priority for the administration.
 The National Defense Authorization Act (NDAA) of 2016 directed the Secretary of Defense, the Secretary of Health and Human Services, the Secretary of Homeland Security, and the Secretary of Agriculture to jointly develop a national biodefense strategy and associated biodefense policies, practices, programs and initiatives.
 The administration is committed to strengthening the nation’s ability to respond to biological incidents.

 The National Security Presidential Memorandum in support for national biodefense provides a mechanism to assist with and ensure the implementation of the National Biodefense Strategy.